richfelker/bakelite/README.md

 Incremental backup with strong cryptographic confidentiality baked into the data model.
 In a small package, with no dependencies.

+**This project is still experimental!** Things may break or change.
+See below on status.

 ## Features